Fact Sheet: Chevron Fuels Israeli Apartheid and War Crimes

 Chevron is a major economic partner of the Israeli government:

-Israel collects hundreds of millions of dollars a year in tax revenue from Chevron-operated gas fields.
-In 2022, this amounted to over $462 million.
+Israel collects hundreds of millions of dollars every year in royalties and fees from Chevron extraction projects.
+In 2023, this amounted to over $820 million, above and beyond other regular corporate taxes.

-The country’s energy production relies on the supply of natural gas: about 70% of the electricity produced in 2022 used natural gas, and almost all of it was supplied by Chevron.
-The Tamar gas field alone supplied 98% of the needs of the state-owned Israeli Electric Company (IEC), with a contract continuing until the end of 2030.
+Israel's energy production relies on the supply of fossil gas.
+About 71% of the electricity produced in 2023 used fossil gas, and two-thirds of it was supplied by Chevron's Tamar gas field.
+Tamar holds the main supply contract to the state-owned Israel Electric Corporation through 2030.

 Chevron fuels apartheid and war crimes:

-The Israeli Electric Company (IEC) supplies electricity to all branches of the Israeli government and to the vast majority of Israeli households.
-This includes all Israeli military bases, prisons, and police stations, as well as hundreds of illegal Israeli settlements and outposts in the occupied West Bank that rely on Chevron-produced electricity.
+The Israel Electric Corporation supplies electricity to all branches of the Israeli government and to the vast majority of Israeli households.
+This means that all Israeli military bases, prisons, and police stations, as well as Israel’s illegal settlements and outposts in the occupied West Bank, rely on Chevron.

-The supply of electricity across Israel and the Occupied Palestinian Territory is used as a tool of subjugation, collective punishment, annexation, and dispossession.
-In the occupied West Bank, the IEC took over the Palestinian power grid after the 1967 occupation, making the Palestinian population dependent on its services.
+The supply of electricity across Israel and the occupied Palestinian territory is used as a tool of subjugation, collective punishment, annexation, and dispossession.
+In the occupied Palestinian territory, the Israel Electric Corporation took over the Palestinian power grid after Israel’s 1967 occupation, making the Palestinian population dependent on its services.

-Some Palestinian communities inside Israel and across the Occupied Palestinian Territory are banned from connection to the grid, some are provided subpar services, some are charged differently than neighboring Jewish-Israelis, and many suffer punitive power cuts as a form of collective punishment.
+As part of Israel’s apartheid regime, some Palestinian communities inside Israel and across the occupied Palestinian territory are banned from connection to the grid; some are provided subpar services; some are charged differently than neighboring Jewish-Israeli towns; and many suffer punitive power cuts as a form of collective punishment.
 This is energy apartheid.

-Chevron fuels and exploits the military blockade of Gaza:
+Specifically, Chevron has fueled and exploited the Israeli military occupation of Gaza:

-Chevron operates and partially owns the EMG pipeline, which connects Israel and Egypt, passing west of the Gaza shoreline.
-Regardless of its exact location, kept secret for security reasons, this pipeline is not under Israeli jurisdiction, and any economic gain in this area without Palestinian agreement is illegal under international law.
+The EMG pipeline, also operated and partially owned by Chevron, connects Israel and Egypt, passing west of the Gaza shoreline.
+Regardless of its exact location—kept secret for security reasons—this pipeline is not under Israeli jurisdiction, and any economic gain in this area without Palestinian agreement is illegal under international law.

 Chevron fuels the destruction of our planet and communities